-Physical stores have no in-store customer journey data and only snapshot data on inventory and sales.
+Physical stores have no in-store customer journey or product location data and only snapshot data on inventory and sales.
 To give customers what they want, where and when they want it, and at the right price, retailers need new analytics founded on high-quality data and cutting-edge technologies.

 The Importance of Quality Data in Retail

 Just as data and analytics are valuable to e-commerce, they have the power to significantly impact physical retail.